igor-krawczuk/igor-krawczuk/content/about/_index.md

 *Roles which I consider myself a good fit for:*

 - Researcher, senior ML engineer or a technical leadership role in established tech companies or startups interested in applying rigorous ML and optimization techniques to real world problems.
 In particular problems involving:
-   - combinatorial optimisation
+   - combinatorial optimization
    - formal verification/guarantees
    - game theoretic problems like robustness, mechanism design (think auctions) etc.
 - Researcher, research manager  in private research entities like foundations or thinktanks which would allow me to work on the above problems, or on the intersection between politics, economics and AI.
 This can include practical work like PoC technologies to improve governance and policy making, pure research or something in between.
 - Researcher, Quantitative researcher or ML engineer for financial institutions or trading houses who can make use of my game theory and combinatorial optimization academic background as well as my software engineering skills to develop new ways of managing risks.
-- Entrepeneur in residence, innovation manager or ecosystem designer for established firms or institutions who want to open themselves up to open source and community based innovation to improve their agility and innovative power
+- Entrepreneur in residence, innovation manager or ecosystem designer for established firms or institutions who want to open themselves up to open source and community based innovation to improve their agility and innovative power

-[^1]: An example for governance would be using natural language processing to quantify the consistency between the proclaimed values of corporate and political entities and their behaviour in markets/the political process, while an industrial application would be portfolio optimization, risk managing, forecasting or autonomous industrial online-bots and physical drones.
+[^1]: An example for governance would be using natural language processing to quantify the consistency between the proclaimed values of corporate and political entities and their behavior in markets/the political process, while an industrial application would be portfolio optimization, risk managing, forecasting or autonomous industrial online-bots and physical drones.
 [^2]: See e.g. [this Science publication](https://www.science.org/doi/abs/10.1126/science.abi7176) I contributed to in the context of AI governance
 [^3]: See e.g. [publication](https://www.hindawi.com/journals/complexity/2022/8210732/) on a complexity theory based view on policy making